Indian Chinese cuisine: Chinese in India

-The most popularized theory for the origins of Chinese Indian food was during the British Rule of India deep within Calcutta.
-Calcutta was the capital of British-ruled India when it was governed by the East India Trading Company (from 1757 to 1858).
+The most popular theory for the origins of Chinese Indian food was during the British Rule of India.
+Kolkata was the capital of British-ruled India when it was governed by the East India Trading Company (from 1757 to 1858).
 The city's relation to the British crown made it a great place for material prospects and opportunity, which drew businessmen and immigrant workers from surrounding areas.
-Located in the Northeastern region of India, Calcutta was the most accessible metropolitan area of the country by land from China; thus, this city harbored the very first Chinese settler, a southern Chinese man named Tong Atchew (also referred to as Yang Dazhao or Yang Tai Chow).
-In 1778, Atchew settled 20 miles southwest of Kolkata (then Calcutta), founding a sugar mill along with five dozen or so Chinese laborers.
-Following Atchew's footsteps, waves of immigrants from the Guangdong province of China fled to India due to civil war, famine, poverty, and conflict, searching for safety and prosperity.
-Hakka Chinese found their niche as cobblers and tanners, while the Cantonese settled majorly as carpenters and the Hubei people as dentists.
-However, an occupation popular among all groups, especially of wives supporting their laboring husbands, was a restaurateur.
+The city was the most accessible metropolitan area of the country by land from China; thus, it became home to the very first Chinese settler, a southern Chinese man named Tong Atchew (also referred to as Yang Dazhao or Yang Tai Chow).
+In 1778, Atchew settled 20 miles southwest of Kolkata, founding a sugar mill along with five dozen or so Chinese immigrants.
+Following Atchew's footsteps, waves of Cantonese immigrants from Guangdong province of China fled to India due to civil war, famine, poverty, and conflict, searching for safety and prosperity.
+Hakka Chinese found their niche as cobblers and tanners, while the Cantonese settled mostly as carpenters and the Hubei people as dentists.
+However, an occupation popular among all groups, especially of wives supporting their husbands' work, was a restaurateur.

-From these first early settlers, communities of Chinese influence sprung up throughout the area, neighborhoods of immigrants cooking and eating foods from their homeland.
-These Canton cuisines, known in China to be light and fresh in flavor, began to adapt and evolve into the new area.
-One reason is due to the availability of ingredients and spices being different from those in Guangdong, therefore forcing the flavors to naturally Indianize; additionally, Chinese businesses began to cater their foods to the tastes of their Indian patrons to increase sales, utilizing more spices and heavier douses of sauce and oil than their traditional techniques required.
-Recognized as one of the first Indo-Chinese restaurants in the country, the still-standing corner eatery of Eau Chew gained its popularity by using the fashionable pull of exotic Chinese foods combined with non-threatening familiar flavors of chili, curry, and corn starch, to attract and keep-on customers.
-Kolkata today boasts the only Chinatown in the country, a neighborhood known as the Tiretti Bazaar.
-This being said, nearly every city in India has these adapted "Chinese" foods, whether found in restaurants or hawked by roadside vendors, as the greasy, spicy, stir-fried food has become wildly popular throughout the country.
-It is important also to note those Chinese returning from India to their homelands in China's south, for they often brought their new culinary practices and flavors with them, working to Indianize the taste of Cantonese-style foods in southern coastal cities such as Hong Kong.
+From these first early settlers, communities of Chinese influence sprung up throughout the area, neighbourhoods of immigrants cooking and eating foods from their homeland.
+These Canton cuisines, known in China to be light and fresh in flavour, began to adapt and evolve into the new area.
+One reason is due to the availability of ingredients and spices being different from those in Guangdong, therefore forcing the flavour to naturally Indianize; additionally, Chinese businesses began to cater their foods to the tastes of their Indian patrons to increase sales, utilizing more spices and heavier douses of sauce and oil than their traditional techniques required.
+Recognized as one of the first Indo-Chinese restaurants in the country, the still-standing corner eatery of Eau Chew gained its popularity by using the fashionable pull of exotic Chinese foods combined with non-threatening familiar flavours of chili, curry, and corn starch, to attract and keep-on customers.
+Kolkata today boasts the only Chinatown in the country, a neighbourhood known as the Tiretti Bazaar.
+This being said, nearly every city in India has these adapted "Chinese" foods, whether found in restaurants or hawked by roadside vendors, as the greasy, spicy, stir-fried food that has become wildly popular throughout the country.
+It is also important to note those Chinese returning from India to their homelands in China's south, for they often brought their new culinary practices and flavours with them, working to Indianize the taste of Cantonese-style foods in southern coastal cities such as Hong Kong.